SqushyWushy/coding-lab/cs-courses/CS_4352/4352Lectures/4352lecture4.md

 - [ ] Split ATM customers into two or more groups based on user characteristics
 - [ ] Create a persona for a user from one of the segmented groups

+---

+## ChatGPT Advice on Assignment

+Let’s break down your Assignment 4 into clear steps so you can finish it easily and with confidence:

+⸻

+🔍 What is the assignment asking?

+You’re given a list of characteristics for ATM users (age, sex, disabilities, tech experience, etc.).

+Your task is: 1.
+Split these users into two or more distinct groups based on people you know (e.g., grandma, uncle, college roommate).
+2. Then pick one group and create a persona for them.

+⸻

+✅ Step-by-step guide:

+Step 1: Read the user profile data

+The ATM users can be:
+• Young or old (12 to 80+)
+• Male or female
+• Able-bodied or have physical limitations (hearing, sight, wheelchair, etc.)
+• Educated or with minimal literacy
+• Tech-savvy or not at all
+• Motivated to avoid bank lines or indifferent
+• Positive or negative about tech

+Step 2: Create 2 or more groups

+Think of people you know who fall into different categories.
+For example:
+• Group A: Elderly users (65+), may have sight issues, minimal tech skills, motivated to avoid long lines.
+• Group B: Teenagers (12–18), very tech-savvy, impatient, expect speed and convenience.
+• Group C: Adults with physical disabilities, rely on accessibility features, may be nervous using unfamiliar tech.

+Pick any groupings that make sense based on your real-life experiences.

+Step 3: Choose one group and build a persona

+A persona = a detailed, fictional character representing typical users from that group.

+👉 Here’s a sample format:

+⸻

+Persona: Maria Torres
+• Age: 71
+• Sex: Female
+• Physical limitations: Has arthritis, making it hard to press small buttons
+• Height: 5’1”
+• Education: Completed elementary school only
+• Computer/IT use: Rarely uses tech; no smartphone
+• Motivation: Highly motivated—wants to avoid long lines at the bank
+• Attitude: Hesitant toward new machines; worried about doing something wrong
+• Needs from ATM: Large, high-contrast screen; voice instructions; simple, clear layout; fewer steps

+⸻

+💡Tips:
+• Be realistic but creative.
+• Pull from people you know to make it easier.
+• Keep it short (1 page or less is fine).

+Would you like help turning your group into a well-written persona now?
+You can tell me which group you’re thinking of, or I can give you more examples to choose from.